 Since the nikkah was taking place at my family’s mosque, my father had to accept the marriage contract on my behalf because the men and women were segregated during the ceremony.
 Mohin and I repeated the word “qubool” or “I accept” three times.
 Then we, his uncle and my brother, our two male witnesses signed the contract, making our marriage legal according to civil and religious law.

-We didn’t have at our nikkah because it was held in the mosque and it’s a religious event but my family opted for soft background music after the ceremony.
+We didn’t have any music at our nikkah because it was held in the mosque and it’s a religious event but my family opted for soft background music after the ceremony.
 Sweets were handed out immediately afterward to celebrate our union and the Walima, the wedding feast was held at the Marriott Marquis where we enjoyed fish, chicken, rice and candy-covered almonds.
 I warned my non-Muslim friends that there won’t be any alcohol.
 They were however relieved that there was a lot dancing after the dinner, they especially enjoyed the dabke.

 Our wedding was generally gender segregated much like our ceremony.
 The festivities continued until late evening but Mohin and I came together and left for our honeymoon in the Seychelles.
 We took a scenic boat ride to the award-winning hotel where we were staying.
 It was surrounded by a tropical nature reserve and the Indian Ocean.